 Is skateboarding dangerous

-Well I am a parent of 3 little tornados and 1 on the way.
-None of them have taken to much interest in learning to skateboard just yet.
+I am a parent of 3 little tornados and 1 on the way.
+None of them have taken very much interest in learning to skateboard just yet.
 They sure love to run and slide on the ramps at the skatepark, so that is a good start.

 The risk of an athlete